We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Code Solutions

-# If the current node in the cloned tree matches the target, return it
+# If the current node in original equals the target, return the corresponding node in cloned.

 return cloned